Oak Grove Sustainability Statement

 We may be a core team of two, but we don’t believe that should make us any less accountable for how we operate.
 In fact, we are always looking for ways to carry out our work more effectively, more responsibly, more collaboratively and more sustainably.
 We are most certainly not perfect.

-We’ve picked out four key areas in this statement we feel we must work hard at getting right, with some aspirations that we’d like to achieve during the calendar year 2015.
+We’ve picked out four key areas in this statement we feel we must work hard at getting right.

 We use Skype, phones and email where we can- but sometimes it is really important to do things face to face.
 When travel is necessary, we like to walk, cycle or take the bus.
 For longer journeys, we’ll take the train in preference to flying, and drive where it is the only viable option.